ruisp666/topic_search/README.md

 ### Notebooks

 ### Organization of the repo
-The repo is composed of two basic units: Four explanatory notebooks and an api with multiple endpoints with a [user guide](api/User Guide.ipynb).
+The repo is composed of two basic units: Four explanatory notebooks and an api with multiple endpoints with a [tutorial]("api/User Guide.ipynb").
 It also contains the dockerfiles and other files required for a deployment in docker, including a blank database.

 ### Raw Data Used